feature-flags-co/ffc-java-sdk/README.md

         FlagState<String> res = client.variationDetail("flag key", user, "Not Found");
         // Flag value
         String res = client.variation("flag key", user, "Not Found");
+        // get all variations for a given user AllFlagStates<String> res = client.getAllLatestFlagsVariations(user);
     }

 ```

 If evaluation called before Java SDK client initialized or you set the wrong flag key or user for the evaluation, SDK will return
 the default value you set.
-The `FlagState` will explain the reason of the last evaluation error.
+The `FlagState` and `AllFlagStates` will all details of later evaluation including the error reason.

 SDK support the String, Boolean, and Number as the return type of flag values, see JavaDocs for more details.